Registering with the Immigration Services

 Other Counties

-If you are living in other counties, you will register with your local Garda National Immigration Bureau (GNIB).
+If you are living in other counties in Ireland, you will register with your local Garda National Immigration Bureau (GNIB).

 To register as a student and be issued with an Irish Residency Permit card, you will need to bring the following documentation: